znep/query-coordinator/doc/javascript.md

 ---
 ### Node modules

-If you're having trouble getting a clean run of `npm install` or `npm i` (same thing), then it may be necessary to use the nuclear option below.
-This usually works, but it take a long time to run.
+If you are stuck on a perplexing issue and it seems to be related to a missing reference to a library, try running `npm install` or the equivalent command `npm i`.
+If that doesn't fix the issue and you haven't touched `frontend` in a while, you can reinstall _all_ Node dependencies by running the command below.

 ```
 rm -rf node_modules && npm i
 ```
+> Note that this approach is the nuclear option and while it usually works, it takes a long time to run.

 ### General

-- Try restarting foreman (Quit foreman in the "rails" tab spawned by the start script and run `bundle exec foreman start`).
+- Try restarting foreman.
+Quit foreman in the tab spawned by the start script and run `bundle exec foreman start`.
-- If you are stuck on a perplexing issue and it seems to be related to a missing reference to a library, try running `npm install`.
-If that doesn't fix it and you haven't touched `frontend` in a few days or weeks, you can reinstall all dependencies by running `rm -rf node_modules && npm install`.
-- If you haven't touched frontend in a few months or years you may need to upgrade your version of node:
+- If you haven't touched `frontend` in a really long time you may need to upgrade your version of Node by running the command below:

 ```
 brew install n